 Examples of SO-OCD compulsions

 - Avoidance: A person with SO-OCD may avoid certain situations that could trigger their intrusive thoughts.
 For example, they may avoid the gym where they’ve previously noticed attractive people and experienced intrusive thoughts about their sexual orientation.
-A person may avoid speaking to their friends or attending certain events.
-They may stay away from specific movies or books for fear that the subject will start their intrusive thoughts.
+A person may avoid speaking to their friends or attending certain events, or avoid sexual situations entirely for fear that their doubts could be confirmed.

-- Checking physical sensations: People with SO-OCD may be hyper-aware of the physical sensations they are experiencing, particularly their sexual arousal response, and view this as proof of their true sexual orientation.
+- Checking physical sensations: People with SO-OCD may be hyper-aware of the physical sensations they are experiencing, particularly their sexual arousal response or “groinal response,” and view this as proof of their true sexual orientation.
 This may provide them with either reassurance or further fuel for their doubting thoughts and compulsions.
+They may even compulsively watch porn as a way of confirming or disproving their doubts.

 - Compulsive dating: Someone with SO-OCD may compulsively date in order to prove their sexual orientation is accurate.
 They might think, “See, I like him.
 Everything is fine.
 I’m not actually lesbian.
 I can relax.”
 This is a way for the person to reassure themselves and relieve the anxiety of their intrusive thoughts.